Promises and Secrets

 The Gentile Christian world seems to think that the Bible now pertains only to them and not the Jews.
 Except the Old Testament, that is.
 Even though nothing has changed since it was written; the authors are still the Jewish people that originally wrote the first books.
 The perspective of the authors have remained the same as they were when they were written.
 So, why do people continue to ignore this in their translations and beliefs?

-With one exception, the Jewish people wrote the Bible.
+With one possible exception, the Jewish people wrote the Bible.
 That exception was Luke, and he may even have been a Jew.

 What do you think?